cjwirth/trySwiftServer/README.md

-# Soaring Swiftly
-## Server Side Swift
+# Soaring Swiftly - Server Side Swift

-Caesar Wirth, March 4, 2016, try!
-Swift, Tokyo, Japan
+March 4, 2016 at try!
+Swift in Tokyo, Japan

 This is the sample code that I put together for my talk.
 I also have the slides included, that includes the information for deploying to heroku.